Menu

 In contrast with the Rockport Art Association, which began in 1921, Salem’s is the youngest on the North Shore, formed in 2007 by a group on Artists’ Row.
 The Salem Film Fest and Salem Jazz and Soul Festival were starting up at the same time.
 The SAA now has a membership of more than 300, representing artists living all over the North Shore.

-The organization has been housed in several locations, the most recent being a former Universalist church on Bridge St reet.
+The organization has been housed in several locations, the most recent being a former Universalist church on Bridge Street.
 “Our openings were incredibly well attended.
 It was a really good feeling.
 But after the opening, nothing” says the organization’s vice president and exhibition curator.
 Heather Stewart, who lives in Lynn and focuses on Realist paintings.

-Stewart is thrilled to have a more permanent home with 11 galleries, space for classes and workshops, and maybe even an artist-in- residence program.
+Stewart is thrilled to have a more permanent home with 11 galleries, space for classes and workshops, and even an artist-in- residence program.

 “I consider this a story of growth,” says Bostick, who works as a photographer and designer.
 One common goal is to bring back the community “clubhouse" feel that existed on Artists’ Row, when musicians would just turn up on a Friday, says Bostick, the new location includes a patio filled with potential on Kosciusko Street.
 Sunlit galleries are named after a few of the 50 wharves where goods were offloaded from Salem ships traveling all over the world, A first-floor gallery is named in memory of active Salem artist Ellen Hardy, considered the driving force behind the association.
 Bostick credits Hardy with saying “The word arts has an s for a reason."
 Keeping this in mind, the association is looking into expanding their offerings, even turning their basement into a black box theatre.
 “Ellen is smiling down on us.” says Bostick of his friend, who died in 2017.
 “None of this would have happened without her.”